+With a heavy heart, I must tell you that, after 23 years, we are ceasing publication of The Bark.
 There are oh-so-many reasons for this decision.
 In the last decade, many corporate-owned magazines have folded following precipitous declines in both readership and advertising.
 As an indie magazine, we have found this larger trend to be insurmountable.

+So, that’s it, my friends.
 To all of you who are reading this now, we want to extend our most sincere thanks.
 It is because of you that we were able to keep publishing for more than two decades—a lot longer than industry experts thought possible.
 We loved hearing from you, and your enthusiasm for our mission; it touched us deeply.